 While any party member can obtain the return time, the guest with the disability must be present for the other party members to board the attraction at that return time.

-Note that you can use DAS in tandem with FastPass+, but we did not.
-Part of that is because it felt a bit like double-dipping (my dad has never met a rule he doesn’t follow), and part was because that would’ve been too much for us to do in terms of walking with my dad and his service dog.
-Sarah and I usually booked FastPass+ separately for the evenings after my parents left the parks for the day.
+Note that you can use DAS in tandem with FastPass+ (or Genie+ and Lightning Lanes going forward), but we did not.
+Part of that is because it felt a bit like double-dipping (my dad’s a military man with a love of rules and order), and part was because that would’ve been too much for us to do in terms of walking with my dad and his service dog.

 Usually, the DAS return line was simply the FastPass+ return line.
 On some older attractions (particularly those in Magic Kingdom) the DAS line was different, or branched off from the FastPass+ line.
 In all newer attractions, the DAS process went smoothly; it was easy to use and felt genuinely accommodating.